 Impact on Girls

-Advancing gender equity, building agency, and empowering girls and young women are core to Educate!’s strategy.
+Expanding economic opportunity, advancing agency and equity, and empowering girls are core to Educate!’s approach.

 We implement an evidence-based, gender-transformative approach that has proven to lead to improved economic and life outcomes for girls.
-We continually collect and disaggregate data by gender, leveraging learnings to deliver a model that closes economic gaps, advances equity, and improves girls’ wellbeing.
+We continually collect and disaggregate data by gender, leveraging learnings to deliver a model that aims to close economic gaps, advance equity, and improve girls’ wellbeing.

-Two rigorous external evaluations on Educate!’s work integrating employment-focused learning into secondary schools demonstrated significant impact for girls:
+Two rigorous external evaluations on Educate!’s work integrating an employment-focused subject into secondary schools demonstrated significant impact for girls:

 • 244% increase in annual income